mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-procedures.md

 ## User-Defined Procedures

 A `Function` is a series of Python statements begins by a `def`, followed by the function name and enclosed in parenthesis.
 A Function may or may not return a value.
 A Function procedure can take arguments (constants, variables, or expressions that are passed by a calling procedure).
 If a Function procedure has no arguments, its `def` statement should include an empty set of parentheses `()`.
-Parameters can also be defined within the paranthesis.
+Parameters can also be defined within the parenthesis.
 The parenthesis are followed by a colon (:) to end the first line.

 The end of the function is marked by the loss of whitespace in the next line of the code (ending the code block).
-It is common practice to use a `return` statement followed by the arguement to return a value.
-You amay also finish a funtion with a return stanement and a simple colon (;).
+It is common practice to use a `return` statement followed by the argument to return a value.
+You may also finish a function with a return statement and a simple colon (;).

 In the following example, the Celsius `def` calculates degrees Celsius from degrees Fahrenheit.
 When the def is called from the `ConvertTemp` def procedure, a variable containing the argument value is passed to the def.
 The result of the calculation is returned to the calling procedure and displayed in a message box.